100-5x/Bullseye-Target-System/README.md

 # Bullseye Turning Target System

+## There are several versions / options to this.
+Tom Talpey has an EXCELLENT Bullseye Match app for your phone -- check it out on the App Store.
+I'm working on testing a circuit board to manage a solenoid to complement this and make the targets turn.
+That will be under the heading "ESP32Wifi"

+The next system has a Control System and complimenting remote devices:  Wireless Relay or Electronic Turning system.
+Read about both below.

-**PCB & Schematics created in [EasyEDA](http://www.easyeda.com/editor)**
+**All PCB & Schematics created in [EasyEDA](http://www.easyeda.com/editor)**

 This is my design of a functioning turning target system for NRA 25 yard pistol shooting.
 It's broken up into 3 groups:

-## Control-System
+## Control-Sytem
 This is the main controller.
 When built, it has three momentary switches to activate Timed, Rapid and 1 second practice drills.
-Supplies needed:
+It needs a complimentary remote device (both options listed below).
+Supplies needed for the controller:
 1. [Arduino Nano or clone](https://www.amazon.com/Deegoo-ATmega328P-Microcontroller-Board-Arduino/dp/B07R9VWD39/ref=sr_1_38?crid=Y0E1K3OLPBAQ&keywords=nano+clone&qid=1649986708&sprefix=nano+clone%2Caps%2C81&sr=8-38)
 2. 1k Resistor
 3. 10k PoT